ibm-cloud-docs/BlockStorage/mounting_cloudlin8.md

      ```
      {: pre}

      It's important to select the right disk and partition when you run this command.
 Verify the result by printing the partition table.
-Under file system column, you can see ext3.
+Under the file system column, you can see ext3.
     {: important}

 4. Create a mount point for the file system and mount it.